blacksmithgu/obsidian-dataview/docs/docs/query/sources.md

 Dataview, so they are fast to query.
 Dataview currently supports four source types:

 1. **Tags**: Sources of the form `#tag`.
 These match all files / sections / tasks with the given tag.
 2. **Folders**: Sources of the form `"folder"`.
 These match all files / sections / tasks contained in the given folder.
+The full vault path is expected instead of just the folder name.
+Note that trailing slashes are not supported, i.e. `"Path/To/Folder/"` will not work but `"Path/To/Folder"` will.
 3. **Specific Files**: You can select from a specific file by specifying it's full path: `"folder/File"`.
     - If you have both a file and a folder with the exact same path, Dataview will prefer the folder.
 You can force it to read from the file by specifying an extension: `folder/File.md`.